On Privacy Weaknesses and Vulnerabilities in Software Systems: Identifying privacy-related vulnerabilities in CWE and CVE

 \section{Identifying privacy-related vulnerabilities in CWE and CVE}

 Common Weakness Enumeration (CWE) and Common Vulnerabilities and Exposures (CVE) are two well-known systems for publicly known weaknesses and vulnerabilities in software and hardware.
-A vulnerability is defined as ``a weakness in an information system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat source'' \citep{Guitierrez2013}.

-The CWE system identifies common categories of flaws, bugs and other errors found in software and hardware implementation, code, design or architecture that could be vulnerable to attacks \citep{CWE}.
+The CWE system identifies common categories of flaws, bugs and other errors found in software and hardware implementation, code, design or architecture that could be vulnerable to attacks \cite{CWE}.
 The CWE system has three views: i) by research concepts, ii) by software development and iii) by hardware design.
 Our study focuses on the research concepts and software development views as they are related to software applications.
-A CWE record consists of a description, relationships to other CWE records, likelihood of exploit, demonstrative examples, observed examples, common consequences, mitigations and other relevant attributes.
+A CWE record consists of a description, relationships to other CWE records, demonstrative examples, mitigations and other relevant attributes.
 The interested parties can use this information to identify a weakness in their software systems and applications.
 For example, CWE-359\footnote{https://cwe.mitre.org/data/definitions/359.html} describes a weakness that exposes private personal information to an unauthorised actor (see Figure \ref{fig:cwe-359}).
-This CWE record also provides demonstrative examples, one of which is a code fragment that expose a user's location.
-The CWE record also specifies potential mitigations such as identifying and consulting with all relevant privacy regulations regarding the processing of users' location.
+It also provides demonstrative examples, one of which is a code fragment that exposes a user's location.